AshleyCanty/AshleyCanty/README.md

   ## 🧭 &nbsp;About Me

-I'm Ashley Canty, a Email and Web Developer.
+I'm Ashley Canty and I'm an Email and Web Developer.
 After three and a half years of creating experiences on iOS mobile applications, I've decided to broaden my horizons and tackle new challenges by taking on **Email and Web Development**.

 My passion lies in enhancing user experiences and collaborating effectively within teams.
 During my time as an iOS developer, I maintained and improved codebases for core applications at The Meet Group.
 I particularly enjoyed building user interfaces programmatically, finding creative solutions to complex problems.